josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 But does the `DashboardHeroComponent` work correctly when properly data-bound to a host component?

 You could test with the actual `DashboardComponent`.
-But doing so could require a lot of setup, especially when its template features an `*ngFor` repeater, other components, layout HTML, additional bindings, a constructor that injects multiple services, and it starts interacting with those services right away.
+But doing so could require a lot of setup, especially when the associated template features an `*ngFor` repeater, other components, layout HTML, additional bindings, a constructor that injects multiple services, and it starts interacting with those services right away.

 Imagine the effort to disable these distractions, just to prove a point that can be made satisfactorily with a *test host* like this one: